Aeneas Silvius Piccolomini (Pope Pius II) and Pienza

 And the literary legacy?
 Like many a Renaissance humanist, Aeneas did a bit of writing on the side – rather a lot actually – and he was named Poet Laureate at the Imperial court.
 In addition to the erotic poetry, he produced plays, a novel (also erotic) and some histories.
 But the legacy I am referring to is an autobiography called the Commentaries, written in the third person during the last years of his life, and published posthumously and pseudonymously.
 It brings to mind Winston Churchill’s observation that “history will be kind to me, because I intend to write it myself”.

 The third element of the legacy is to be found in the “Piccolomini Library” in Siena cathedral, established in Aeneas/Pius’s memory by his nephew, the future Pope Pius III.
-This library is decorated with ten frescoes by the master artist Pinturicchio, depicting episodes in Aeneas/Pius’s life, in some cases presumably drawn from the Commentaries.
+This library is gorgeously decorated and features ten frescoes by the master artist Pinturicchio, depicting episodes in Aeneas/Pius’s life, drawn, presumably, from the Commentaries.
 We met Pinturicchio in my post titled “Tough Guys in Art – The Baglioni of Perugia“.

 The Name’s Piccolomini, Aeneas Piccolomini